awslabs/data-on-eks/website/docs/blueprints/amazon-emr-on-eks/emr-eks-karpenter.md

 ./fsx-static-spark.sh
 ```
-Karpetner may take between 1 and 2 minutes to spin up a new compute node as specified in the provisioner templates before running the Spark Jobs.
+Karpetner may take between 1 and 2 minutes to spin up a new compute node as specified in the Nodepool templates before running the Spark Jobs.
 Nodes will be drained with once the job is completed

 **Verify the job execution events**